Need help? +44 (0) 20 3695 0011 | Help Portal

 Based in: United Kingdom

-Jurate has a longstanding relationship with trusted manufacturers in her native Lithuania who carefully and skilfully bring her designs to life in either pure wool or blends of wool and cotton.
+Jurate has a longstanding relationship with trusted manufacturers in her native Lithuania who carefully and skilfully bring her designs to life in pure wool and cotton.